 Line 195: Was the reduction because the ILP solution was able to find cheaper parcels or less parcels?

-It was both and we added text to clarify this (Line XX): “, because it selected cheaper and less parcels in the optimal solution”
+It was both and we added text to clarify this (Line XX): “, because it selected cheaper and fewer parcels in the optimal solution”

 Figure 1: Are the results shown for Marxan from a single run?
 How much variation might we expect around this line if there were multiple Marxan runs?
 (I don’t think they are necessary, just a comment on the expected variability in Marxan solutions)